Eden Silva

 Eden Giselle Silva (born 14 March 1996) is a British tennis player of Russian and Sri Lankan descent who specializes in doubles.

-She has career-high WTA rankings of No. 112 in doubles, reached on 21 October 2024, and No. 298 in singles, achieved on 3 April 2023.
+She has career-high WTA rankings of 112 in doubles and No. 298 in singles, achieved on 21 October 2024 and 3 April 2023, repectively.

 Career

 Silva made her WTA Tour debut at the 2018 Dubai Tennis Championships in the doubles draw, partnering Lisa Ponomar.
 Partnering Evan Hoyt, she reached the mixed doubles quarterfinals at the 2019 Wimbledon Championships, where they lost to eventual champions Ivan Dodig and Latisha Chan.
 Silva made her singles WTA Tour debut as a qualifier at the 2021 Nottingham Open, losing in the first round to fellow Briton Tara Moore.
 Playing with Joshua Paris at the 2025 Wimbledon Championships, she reached the mixed doubles quarterfinals at the grass-court major for the second time.
+Teaming up with Freya Christie she won her first WTA 125 doubles title at the 2026 Ilkley Open, defeating Madeleine Brooks and Amelia Rajecki in the final.

-Personal
+Personal life

 Silva is from Gants Hill in East London.
 She has also done modelling work, after being scouted by an agency through Instagram.